GD-Endo/LCEMP/README.md

 ## Notes
 - If you reuse this fork in other LCE-based projects, credit **notpies**.
 - Please know most of this stuff is currently half baked and just POC.
+- Feel free to create pull requests to add QoL updates and fixes to get this repo up to date with the others.

 ## Current Features
 - Fully working LAN multiplayer hosting/joining.